bartender shaking cocktail in shaker behind large wooden bar

 House Policies for Bartenders

 These rules are usually made to ensure the business operates safely, is viewed as a community staple, and stays out of legal trouble.
-It could also be a requirement in their insurance policy.
-In addition to safety rules, there may also be rules on how you are expected to behave (customer service), what you have to wear (uniform), documentation that is necessary (timesheet), and being professional at all times, even when a customer is loud and unruly.
+They could also be a requirement in their insurance policy.
+In addition to safety rules, there may also be rules on how you are expected to behave (customer service), what you have to wear (uniform), necessary documentation (timesheet), and being professional at all times, even when a customer is loud and unruly.

 Want to learn more about bartending?
 Check out our most popular articles on the right or visit one of these recent articles: